 As with all games of chance, Blackjack requires a certain amount of luck, but that too can be overcome.
 Players can learn to recognize valuable dealer cards and good situations to increase their chances.

 At the very least, the game is entertaining and can lead to increased sophistication and knowledge of how the cards work in this simple little game.
-With these thoughts in mind, there are several different places where we might find the cards in the book of Revelation.
+With these thoughts in mind, there are several different places where we might find the cards in the Book of Revelation.

-The casino will typically use cards from several different decks; for example, eight decks used in blackjack would likely contain 52 cards each from eight different decks.
+The casino will typically use cards from several different decks; for example, eight decks used in it would likely contain 52 cards each from eight different decks.
 Rather than shuffle the cards between hands, a “burn card” is used to initiate new decks of cards.

 Each participant attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value.